Milly Clegg

-Emily Louise Foy Clegg (born 1 November 2005) is a New Zealand professional footballer who plays as a forward for Northern Super League club Halifax Tides, on loan from Racing Louisville of the NWSL, and the New Zealand national team.
+Emily Louise Foy Clegg (born 1 November 2005) is a New Zealand professional footballer who plays as a forward for A-League Women club Wellington Phoenix and New Zealand national team.

 Early life

 Milly Clegg grew up in Auckland, and Olympic field hockey player Kylie Clegg is her mother.
 When young, Clegg played football for Ellerslie, Bucklands Beach AFC, and at Mount Albert Grammar School; she watched the 2019 FIFA Women's World Cup while a student there and was inspired.